ProkopHapala/SimpleSimulationEngine/README.md

   - RigidBody dynamics in 2D and 3D - with application in RigidBody molecular dynamics, flight dynamics and vehicle on tarrain
   - SoftBody dynamics with Truss simulation (e.g. for something like BridgeBuilder)
   - simulation of hydraulic errosion for terrain generation
+- GUI and interfaces
+  - basic SDL application prefabricates in 2D and 3D
+  - Basic lightweight gui comonents (buttons, sliders, input box ... ) for SDL2
+  - basic plotting utilities for 1D,2D and 3D data (inspired by matplolib)
+- CG
+  - many basic functions for drawing basic primitives
+  - shaders form ScreenSpace ambient occlusion, and ray-tracing and ray-marching simple gometric primitives (in-shader Constructive solid geometry CGS), in shader raymarching of LCAO function.
+  - Shaders for Terrain rendering with logaritmic depth buffer for large scenes
+  - basic OpenGL
-- Apps
+- Apps and Games
   - Molecular editor with rigid body molecular dynamics (fast local interactions) with python interface
   - 3D aircraft flight dynamics simulation (3D rigid body and 3D airfoil)
-  - 2D ships dynamics with sail simulation (2D rigid body and 2D airfoil) with shooting cannons fighting in (1) age-of-sail combat and (2) wwII battleship
+  - 2D ships dynamics with sail simulation (2D rigid body and 2D airfoil) with shooting cannons fighting in (1) age-of-sail combat and (2) wwII battleship, with multiplayer using SDL2net UDP
   - 3D Tank in terrain
   - 2D top view simulation of large army (~30000 soldiers) for total-war like game (interactions accelerated by BoxBuffer)